Stegobully/merged_ncRNAclassifier/README.md

 ## 5. Output will be created automatically

 The output consists of a .txt file in the results folder.
-It has the same name as the fasta file (without the .fasta suffix) followed by "\_[model]\_predictions.txt", where model is the chosen model.
-If you chose the "test" option, two more files will be output to the results folder, "classification_scores.txt" containing class-wise recall, precision and F1-score as well as over all recall, precision, F1-score and MCC, and "confusion_matrix.png", which contains the normalized confusion matrix of the RNA types, created using Plotnine.
+It has the same name as the fasta file (without the .fasta suffix) followed by `\_[model]\_predictions.txt`, where model is the chosen model.
+If you chose the "test" option, two more files will be output to the results folder, `classification_scores.txt` containing class-wise recall, precision and F1-score as well as over all recall, precision, F1-score and MCC, and `confusion_matrix.png`, which contains the normalized confusion matrix of the RNA types, created using Plotnine.

 Different models for selection in predict_ncRNAs.py or as standalone version:

 ## run_[model].py
-The `test_[model].py` programs are standalone versions of each of the models.
-They require the fasta file and (if needed) the structure file as run parameters.
-The  `_[model]_predictions.txt` file.
+The `run_[model].py` programs are standalone versions of each of the models.
+They require the fasta file and (if needed) the graph/structure file as run parameters.
+The output will be written to `_[model]_predictions.txt`.
 The order of the entered files is not flexible.

 ### run_merged.py
 This model combines the GrEnc and SeqEnc model by concatenating the last layer before the output.
 It has the highest accuracy of the four models and uses a mix of primary sequence and secondary structure graph encoding created by [GraphProt](#graphprot).
 The model consists of a convolutional neural network for the sequence input and a fully connected neural network for the graph input.
 The graph input file needs to contain the corresponding feature vectors in the same order as the sequence input.
-Both files need to be provided as a runtime parameter when executing the python script.
+Both files need to be provided as a run parameter when executing the python script.
 If you are interested in the exact architecture of the network load `models/merged_fold7.hdf5` using keras' `load_model()` method and run `model.summary()`.
 Alternatively, you can find the architecture described in the [Publication](#publication).

 Example call: `python test_merged.py path/to/fasta.fasta path/to/graph_enc.gspan.gz.feature`